fellesverkstedet/European-ShopBot-installations/README.md

 **#1** Some of the ShopBot electronics are not CE approved.
 Safety switch to the room must completely kill power.
 Killing power makes it neccessoary to re-home X, Y and Z axis after every entry.

 Solutions we are exploring:
-* Add permanent Z homing plate and end stop on Z axis up direction.
+* **Stage 1** Add permanent Z homing plate and end stop on Z axis up direction.
 This way we can add to our post-processors a homing routine for all axes before each job. *(similar to using most 3D printers)*
-* Or find a way to not have to kill power to all axes when entering the room.
+* **Stage 2** Find a way to not have to kill power to all axes when entering the room.
 Demands swapping electronic components and possibly the controll software

 **#2** Putting the operator outside the ShopBot room reduces the feeling and controll and insights into the machines operation.